MatthewHeun/CERF-DAQ/README.md

 # CERF-DAQ
-Software for data acquisition systems for CERF
+Software for data acquisition systems for the Calvin Energy Recovery Fund (CERF).